-Part twenty-seven of Misplaced Fire
+Part twenty-nine of Misplaced Fire

 Samira had arranged to meet Patani at Dinah’s castle.
 They stood in the same checkered garden where Patani had overwhelmed Isabelle and Jason.
 Samira had chosen the place so she could look at Dinah’s shrubs, the ones shaped like centaurs, fauns, and monopeds.
 Their pots weren’t immediately visible.
 The plants had grown over the edges and down to the ground, so that each shrub creature’s pot really formed the heel of one of its feet.
 Dinah had shaped them that way deliberately.
 The plants were all riddled with algae-like moss, a semi-sentient variety that used the plants as a host.
 Under favorable conditions the moss could wield its leafy frame the way a human or animal mind wields its body.
 The shrubs were exhibiting this ability as Samira and Patani looked on.
 The two sila ignored the presence of the stone on Samira’s wrist.